zobayer098/hackathon2025/README.md

 To use index search, please set the local environment variable `USE_AZURE_AI_SEARCH_SERVICE` to `true` during the `azd up` command.
 In this case the Azure AI Search resource will be deployed and used.

 #### Logging
-If you want to enable logging to a file, navigate to `src/Dockerfile` and edit the code to uncomment the following line:
+To enable logging to a file, navigate to `src/Dockerfile` and edit the code to uncomment the following line:

  ```
  # ENV APP_LOG_FILE=app.log